mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 direct users to a location with additional context about why the filtering was required.

-Allowing DNS resolvers to inject links or user-visible messages brings unique challenges.
-Because DNS resolvers are often automatically configured by unknown networks and DNS responses are unauthenticated, these messages can come from untrusted parties -- including attackers (e.g., the so-called "coffee shop" attack) that leverage many users' lack of a nuanced model of the trust relationships between all of the parties that are involved in the service they are using.
-Furthermore, lowering the barrier to the presentation of messages explaining why access has been denied by the DNS resolver risks encouraging the wider deployment of DNS-based censorship on the Internet.

-This draft attempts to mitigate these risks by minimising the information carried in the DNS response to abstract, publicly registered identifiers associated with databases of filtering incidents---the Database Operator ID and the Filtering Incident ID.
-A consuming party can choose which database identifiers they support are are willing to direct their users to, without enabling every DNS server to surface arbitrary links and text.
+This abstraction is necessary because allowing DNS resolvers to inject links or user-visible messages brings unique challenges.
+DNS resolvers are often automatically configured by unknown networks and DNS responses are unauthenticated, so these messages can come from untrusted parties -- including attackers (e.g., the so-called "coffee shop" attack) that leverage many users' lack of a nuanced model of the trust relationships between all of the parties that are involved in the service they are using.
+This draft attempts to mitigate the risk by minimising the information carried in the DNS response to abstract, publicly registered identifiers associated with databases of filtering incidents---the Database Operator ID and the Filtering Incident ID---rather than arbitrary URLs.
+A consuming party can choose which database identifiers they support are are willing to direct their users to, without enabling every DNS server to surface arbitrary links and text, and without requiring every consuming party to independently track which URLs are in use.

 ## Example